caco13/Origin/README.md

-To test the applications you can quick install it in a local GNU /Linux environment following instructions in INSTALL.md
+To test the applications you can quick install it in a local GNU/Linux environment following instructions in INSTALL.md